Are Kerosene Heaters Safe? Can You Use Them Indoors?

 RELATED: How to keep kerosene heaters from smelling

-Is It Safe to Use a Kerosene Heater Indoors?
+Can You Use A Kerosene Heater Indoors?

 Using a kerosene heater inside the house is completely safe, provided that the necessary safety guidelines are being followed.
 It would be wise to always practice basic safety precautions when using a kerosene heater indoors.
 Moreover, you might want to go through the instruction manual before running the device for the first time.